 page_count record_count avg_page_space_used_in_percent -------------------- -------------------- ------------------------------ 1000 1000 98.974549048678

 -- Delete all the rows DELETE FROM [test]; GO -- Did all the pages get deleted?
 SELECT [page_count], [record_count], [avg_page_space_used_in_percent] FROM sys.dm_db_index_physical_stats (DB_ID (N'EmptyHeapTest'), OBJECT_ID (N'test'), 0, DEFAULT, 'DETAILED'); GO

 page_count record_count avg_page_space_used_in_percent -------------------- -------------------- ------------------------------ 1000 0 0

-The empty pages will be reused by subsequent inserts, but if the space isn’t going to be reused following a large delete in a heap, you might consider using the TABLOCK hint to allow the empty pages to be deallocated and the space made available for other objects in the database to use.
+The empty pages will be reused by subsequent inserts (into the same table, of course), but if the space isn’t going to be reused following a large delete in a heap, you might consider using the TABLOCK hint to allow the empty pages to be deallocated and the space made available for other objects in the database to use.

 Another alternative is to just use a clustered index instead, or if a heap is necessary, you could rebuild the heap using ALTER TABLE … REBUILD (that was added in SQL Server 2008 to support enabling compression on a heap), with the caveat that this will cause all the table’s nonclustered indexes to be rebuilt.